Lgbktb/hello-world/README.md

 # hello-world
 Going through the Github Tutorial
-\nHi, welcome to the place.
+/n Hi, welcome to the place.
 \nk.